ibexa/documentation-developer/docs/search/solr_search_engine.md

 # Solr search engine

 [ibexa/solr](https://github.com/ibexa/solr) aims to be a transparent drop-in replacement for the SQL-based Legacy search engine powering [[= product_name =]] Search API by default.
 When you enable Solr and re-index your content, all your existing Search queries using `SearchService` will be powered by Solr automatically.
 This allows you to scale up your [[= product_name =]] installation and be able to continue development locally against SQL engine, and have a test infrastructure, Staging and Prod powered by Solr.
 This removes considerable load from your database.
-See [further information on the architecture of [[= product_name =]]](../architecture.md).
+See [further information on the architecture of Ibexa DXP](architecture.md).

 ## Set up Solr search engine